michaelskyba/rich/README.md

 Mark one more habits as complete for today.

 ### ``rich set <habit name> <streak>``
 Manually set the streak of a habit.
+The last completion date will be set to yesterday.

 ### ``rich streak <habit name>``
 Print the streak length of a habit.